Estimation of molecular weight from freezing point depression

 Procedure in laboratory (diagram)

-Data and the analysis
+Sample Data and Analysis

 Determination of freezing point of pure naphthalene and naphthalene-solute mixture